Shock defeat for Labour as independent ‘novice’ wins Tower Hamlets by-election at Whitechapel

-She is now putting together an opposition group on the council to run for mayor again in 2018 and appeared last night to be making overtures to the new independent councillor Shafi, perhaps to recruit him to her caucus group.
+She is now putting together an opposition group on the council to run for mayor again in 2018 and appeared last night to be making overtures to the new independent councillor Ahmed, perhaps to recruit him to her caucus group.

 He publicly thanked her, then added: “I am committed to serve every single resident in Whitechapel, whatever their background.”

-For Labour, it was a night of bitter disappointment for local nursery school manager Victoria Obaze, no newcomer to the hotbed of Tower Hamlets politics having lost previous election runs in other wards in the 2010 and 2014 elections.
+For Labour, it was a night of disappointment for local nursery school manager Victoria Obaze, no newcomer to the hotbed of Tower Hamlets politics having lost previous election runs in other wards in the 2010 and 2014 elections.